Map of Norway

 These estimates will vary based on student preference and exchange rates.
 All details subject to change based on economic and international factors.
 Most financial aid may be applied to study abroad programs.
 Students should also maintain their U.S.-based health insurance plan while abroad.
 Visa and passport costs are subject to change.
 Please verify current documentation costs with the host country consulate.

-Program administration and international health insurance are included in the program fee.
+Program administration and international medical, security, and evacuation insurance are included in the program fee.
 Flight, apartment-style dorms near campus (and bedding), meals, personal expenses, and the activities fee are not included.

-Carlson School Tuition (charged to UMN student account) Per-credit tuition rate for 6 credits
+Carlson School Tuition (charged to UMN student account) $2,230

 Documentation (passport, visa, immunization) $165